SunHaozhe/SunHaozhe.github.io/_posts/2021-01-02-docker-memo.md

 docker container prune
 ```

-Remove one or more containers
+Remove one or more containers (stop plus "prune")

 ```zsh
 # remove one container